 Scoop the icing into the bag and press down as you swirl the contents onto each cupcake with a circular motion.

 You can find a lot of useful videos on YouTube that will show you different piping hacks.
-You can also find out how you can frost your cupcakes with nothing but a plastic sandwich bag.

-3. Add Texture With Sprinkles and Other Embellishments
+3. Add Extra Texture With Sprinkles

 Be strategic with your sprinkles!